 You may increase your price for certain engagements that require more of you.
 For example, if a client wants you to be onsite and away from your home for extended periods of time, you may charge more for assuming that extra burden and any extra expenses associated with that arrangement, such as child care or pet care.

 You also may increase your prices when you can offer more value based on new knowledge, expertise, or skills.
 If you have a plan for how you are going to increase your value (a great idea!), consider how that might increase your price in the future.

 Using these inputs, play around with the price until you get it to a place where you feel comfortable.
 Keep in mind that adjusting your price based on these and other considerations are as much art as it is science!

 Given that, I always suggest having other knowledgeable and honest people give you feedback on your assumptions and price before you finalize it.
 And then pay attention to what happens in your market when you offer a client a price.
 My one warning is not to immediately lower it if you don't get engagement.
 There could be other reasons for that, such as not having a clear and compelling offer!
 But keep getting feedback, looking at the price against these principles, and inputs and make adjustments as needed.

 Need More Help to Get Your Price Right?

-If you’d like to dive deeper into how to price your consulting services and get clients to say yes to your price, I invite you to join me in my FREE 90-minute training on September 1st, 2020.
+If you’d like to dive deeper into how to price your consulting services and get clients to say yes to your price, I invite you to check out the FREE recording of my How to Price your Consulting Services webinar.